brightcove/react-player-loader/README.md

 - `playlistVideoId`
 - `videoId`

-All other prop changes will cause a complete dispose/reload.
+All other prop changes, excluding props that are `function`'s, will cause a complete dispose/reload.

 ## View the Demo